 Want to explore working together?
 I'd love to hear from you.

 I've spent most of my life as an educator, professor, and leader helping others realize their full potential.

 But at some point, I realized I wasn't thriving in life.

 I felt unfulfilled in my work and life.
-Everywhere I went, I tried to make a difference but inside I just felt like an outsider.
+Everywhere I went, I tried to make a difference but inside I just felt different.
 I'd tried almost everything to feel better: looking for new jobs, doing therapy, yoga and meditation, reading TONS of self-help books, doing endless online surveys to figure out who I really was, innovating and endlessly working to change what needed to be improved in higher education.
 Still, I couldn't consistently feel free or satisfied.
 Instead, I felt stuck with what I disliked.
 I had a sense something more was possible for my life.
 But I didn't know what that was or how to get there.
 At the same time, my life looked pretty amazing on the outside.
 It just didn't feel that way inside.
 There insecurity and dissatisfaction lurked.
-So, I pushed harder, excelling in everything I did to try and get others to value my work while feeling invisible and unfulfilled.
+So, I pushed harder, trying to get others to value my work by doing more.

 Still, I knew there must be a way to feel better.